polm/fugashi/README.md

     for word in tagger.parseToNodeList(text):
         print(word, word.feature.lemma, word.pos, sep='\t')
         # "feature" is the Unidic feature data as a named tuple

+## Dictionary Use

+Fugashi is written with the assumption you'll use Unidic to process Japanese, but it supports arbitrary dictionaries.

+If you're using a dictionary besides Unidic you can use the GenericTagger like this:

+    from fugashi import GenericTagger
+    tagger = GenericTagger()

+    # parse can be used as normal
+    tagger.parse('something')
+    # features from the dictionary can be accessed by field numbers
+    for word in tagger.parseToNodeList(text):
+        print(word.surface, word.feature[0])

+You can also create a dictionary wrapper to get feature information as a named tuple.

+    from fugashi import GenericTagger, create_feature_wrapper
+    CustomFeatures = create_feature_wrapper('CustomFeatures', 'alpha beta gamma')
+    tagger = GenericTagger(wrapper=CustomFeatures)
+    for word in tagger.parseToNodeList(text):
+        print(word.surface, word.feature.alpha)

 ## Alternatives